ewaGryzlo/New/README.md

 # SimplySparkProject
-Simply Spark project in Java using MLib.
+Simply Spark project in Java using MLlib.